 Because the study was based on Canada’s single payer health system, consistent data was obtained regardless of whether the procedure was elective or emergent.
 The authors note the study supports earlier findings that older surgeons may not show a decrease in ability, but also outperform younger peers.
 Researchers also note that surgeons still in practice at advanced ages are there intentionally, while other surgeons of similar age and experience may have retired upon experiencing diminishment of their skills.

 A surgical mistake can occur in any setting, but this study suggests a well-experienced, reputable surgeon may prove a reliable bet for cautious medical consumers.
 Regardless, if a mistake is made by surgeon or staff and you are seriously injured, speak with a knowledgeable medical malpractice attorney with our firm.

 If you suffer a surgical injury, our law firm can help

-With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Federico and Staton, P.A. is well- known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
+With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. is well- known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
 If you or a loved one has suffered significant medical harm, contact us today or call 410-234-1000 to schedule a free consultation.